 Ancient Stones, Myths, and the Paranormal

 Is it the fact they go back to the beginning of time?
 Or is it the fascinating forms that nature seems to shape them into?

-Stones, rocks, mountains, glaciers, have always held a fascination for humankind.
-We see faces and animals in their curves, but also nightmares in their silhouettes.
-So is it any wonder that legends and myths have grown up around stones?
+Stones, rocks, mountains and glaciers have always held a fascination for humankind.
+We see faces and animals in their curves, but we also see nightmarish forms in their silhouettes.
+Is it any wonder that legends and myths have grown up around stones?

 But myths are not the only tales surrounding stones.
-Paranormal activity is also prevalent—perhaps due mainly to the 'stone-tape' theory?
-The history and activity surrounding many of the stones found in Scotland, gives an insight into the supernatural and mythical lore that are centuries old.
+Paranormal activity is also prevalent—perhaps due to the 'stone-tape' theory.
+The history and activity surrounding many of the stones found in Scotland give an insight into the supernatural and mythical lore that are centuries old.